Frequently Asked Questions About Ice Making and Ice Maintenance

 A: In the course of our work, we are sometimes asked about the merits of softened water as contrasted with those of hard water for arena use.
 Assuming that you, the arena operator have a choice of two water supplies, you should always pick the one offering the lowest sodium content.
 If you elect to use water from a conventional softener, you will be using “sodium water” – one whose metallic ions are 100% sodium and this will be reflected in the reduced quality of your ice surface in several ways.
 When you soften your water supply, you do not alter its pH, solids or alkalinity; you do however, convert all of the salts in the raw water to their sodium form – all of which are very much more soluble at low temperatures.
 For example, sodium bicarbonate is much more soluble at low temperatures.
 For example, sodium bicarbonate is much more soluble at 33 degrees than is calcium bicarbonate.
 This guarantees better embedment of such salts in the ice phase, which you do not want since it lowers freezing point, reduces hardness and exaggerates snow development.
 Further, the pH of your ice surface will climb steadily as your season progresses – more so than with less soluble calcium salts, for example – and a high pH ensures poor quality ice.

-Contact the ice experts at Jet Ice to discuss your unique ice related questions.
+Contact the ice professionals at Jet Ice to discuss your unique ice related questions.